Backyard Skeptics

 If God is omnipotent, then he can't be limited by anything, so that means his rules have to be based off of his own subjective whim.
 However, if there is an absolute morality, then God is subject to that morality, which implies that he's subjected to something more powerful and all knowing than God."

 If you would like to be on our mailing list, please email your address to the email on the left.
-We do not sell or share our email list, although we might announce other skeptic-related events from our email list.
+We do not sell or share our email list, although we might announce other skeptic-related events from our list.

 Backyard Skeptics - Address will be emailed to you for next months meeting